hbirchtree/PurpleMonkeyFella/INSTALL.md

 # Basic install instructions

- - Download the installer from https://www.qt.io/download
+ - Download the Qt SDK installer from https://www.qt.io/download

  - For the most part, you need Qt 5.12.x or above.
 In the Qt installer, you specify:
    ![Selecting Qt 5.12.x](preview/installer.png)
    Only tick off the platforms you need, as each platform incurs a big download.

- - Once the installation is finished, clone the repository and open the directory in Qt Creator Qt Creator should automatically open it as a CMake project.
+ - Once the installation is finished, clone the repository and open the directory in Qt Creator.
+   Qt Creator should automatically open it as a CMake project.

 # Deployment??